 2. Think about how you want to lay out your colors.
 This will determine which prints you pair up together.
 I've included this blank quilt diagram that you can print and color in your layout if you'd like!

 3a.
 If you're using 4 or 2 colors AND 8 fat quarters, you'll be constructing your blocks using the traditional half-square triangle (HST) method.
-You need a total of 8 print/background HSTs and 4 print/print HSTs.
-So, create 2 pairs of print squares, and 4 pairs of print/background squares.
+You need a total of 8 print + background HSTs and 4 print + print HSTs.
+So, create 2 pairs of print + print squares, and 4 pairs of print + background squares.
 You can use my Half-Square Triangle Tutorial if you need help with that!

-*To make that diagonal cut, I temporarily taped two 24" rulers end to end!
+*To make that diagonal cut, I temporarily taped a 24" ruler and a 6" ruler end to end with masking tape!

 4. Once your half-square triangles are finished and pressed, they may need trimming down to 17.5"

-5. Lay out your blocks, arranging your blocks like the diagram above to create the starflower petal shapes.
+5. Lay out your blocks, arranging your half-square triangle blocks like the diagram above to create the starflower petal shapes.
 Use the 17.5" background squares in the corners.
 Sew blocks together in each row.
 Press seams in one

-basting & quilting tutorial and my binding tutorial if you need to!
+basting & quilting tutorial and my machine binding tutorial if you need to!

 #jenibaker hashtag on social media or add it to the In Color Order Flickr Group!